shamirlabs/docs/docs/testnet/known-bugs.md

 ## Not receiving any validator key shares

 The current Diva version doesn't require any collateral to receive validator key shares.
 You will start receiving them simply by remaining online.
-As new ETH is staked into Diva, validators will be created and you will have a chance to randomly receive some of the new key shares.
+As new ETHs are staked into Diva, validators will be created, and you will have a chance to receive some of the new randomly assigned key shares.

 You can see the currently network stats at [Divascan.io](https://divascan.io/).